open-formulieren/open-forms/docs/configuration/registration/zgw.rst

 #.
 Click **Opslaan en opnieuw bewerken** to save the form to retrieve the list of available types.
 #.
 Continue entering the following details:

-   * **Zaaktype**: Select the default Zaaktype to be used to create the Zaak. *For example:* ``https://example.com/catalogi/api/v1/zaaktypen/1/``
-   * **Informatieobjecttype**: Fill in the URL of the Informatieobjecttype to be used to create the Document. *For example:* ``https://example.com/catalogi/api/v1/informatieobjecttypen/1/``
    * **Organisatie RSIN**: Fill the RSIN to be referred to in the created objects. *For example:* ``123456789``

 #.
 You can combine ZGW API with Objects API.
-The submission data will be sent to both if the following have been provided:

-   * **Objects API - Objecttype**: Fill in the default URL of the ProductAanvraag OBJECTTYPE in the Objecttypes API. *For example* ``https://example.com/api/v1/objecttypes``
-   * **Objects API - Objecttype version**: Fill in the default version of the OBJECTTYPE in the Objecttypes API. *For example:* ``1``
+A default JSON content template is provided.

 #.
-You can map a form variable with a Zaak property (eigenschap) by clicking the related button (*Map variables to case properties*).
-   A modal will open where you have to choose the variable along with providing a valid property name.
-Both fields must be provided in order to create a mapping.

-#.
 Click **Opslaan**

-If you have added services to multiple ZGW APIs, you can create multiple ZGW API sets.
-This will enable you to specify different ZGW API sets on a form.
-If you do not specify a ZGW API set on the form, then a default set will be used.
-The default can be configured as follows:

-#.
-Navigate to **Miscellaneous** > **ZGW APIs configuration**.
-#.
-Select the desired default set.
-#.
-Save the form.

 The ZGW API's configuration is now completed and can be selected as registration backend in the form builder.
-In each form, the global defaults can be overwritten and additional properties can be configured.
-These include:

-   * **Vertrouwelijkheidaanduiding**: The level of confidentiality of the case.
-   * **Medewerker roltype**: The description (omschrijving) of the Roltype associated to the Zaaktype to be used when creating a role for an employee filling in a form for a citizen or company.
-     For example: ``some description``.

-The following configuration options can can use the Django template syntax:

-- case description
-- case explanation

-For more information on how to use this syntax and which variables/expressions are available, see the section :ref:`zgw_api_registratie`.
+At the form level, you must specify some more configuration parameters, such as the catalogue, case type and document type to use.
+Additional optional fields are available too - see the :ref:`user manual <manual_registration_zgw_apis>`.

 Technical
 =========